MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Copy-SPOPersonalSitePage.md

 Copy-SPOPersonalSitePage -SourceSite 'https://prepspo-my.spgrid.com/personal/testuser_onmicrosoft_com' -DestinationSite 'https://prepspo.spgrid.com/sites/testsite' -PageName 'TestPage.aspx' -DeleteSourcePage $false -Confirm
 ```

-Example 1 demonstrates how a SharePoint Online administrator can copy the site page named `TestPage.aspx` from `testuser`'s personal site to the `testsite` site with confirmation.
+Example 1 demonstrates how a SharePoint Online administrator can copy the SharePoint page named `TestPage.aspx` from `testuser`'s SharePoint pages library in OneDrive to the `testsite` SharePoint site with confirmation.
 The source page will not be deleted.

 ### -----------------------EXAMPLE 2-----------------------------